 Well, my typical celebratory champagne became a celebratory glass of Nonalcoholic champagne, as we were officially celebrating anniversary #2 as a party of THREE!!
 We could not even believe it.
 Our very first baby!
 When we found out we immediately started dreaming about our next stage of life, and getting excited for who this little one was.
 As per any newly expecting mommy, I started the Baby Pinterest Board and saving dozens of baby photo ideas on Instagram.
 The wheels were already turning for ideas on a gender reveal, while imagining what the nursery would look like in our new home, with our “new normal” together.
 I couldn’t think about anything else.
 We FINALLY shared the news with our families, and of course they could not have been more excited with us.
 Only 7 weeks and this little growing human was already loved SO much.
-We planned a staycation at The Guest House at Graceland.
-We spent the day touring all over this gorgeous property – B nor I had ever been!
+We planned a staycation in Memphis and really do the Memphis touristy thing.
+So we spent the day touring all over Graceland! – B nor I had ever been!
 We were having the best time and then the day took a bit of an unexpected turn.
 I started cramping but didn’t think much of it – kind of brushed it off as gas cramps.
 We’ve all been there on vacay.
 However, once we got back to the hotel it got worse.
 I started spotting which lead to heavy bleeding.
 My biggest fear in this whole pregnancy journey was happening right before my eyes.
 I was in the midst of a miscarriage…

 I have since learned that 1 in 4 pregnancies end with miscarriage.
 This number shocked me because I couldn’t believe so many women went through that kind of mental and physical pain.
 It’s beyond heartbreaking.
 It also shocked me because that weekend I became the 1 in 4.